rahulgopinath/rahulgopinath.github.io/talks.md

   *Gopinath* - GTAC, 2016

 ---
+#### <a id='gopinath2024how'></a> [Gopinath: _How to Talk to Strange Programs and Find Bugs_ ASESSG 2024]()

+For effective testing of programs with complex structured inputs, the input specification or the input grammar is practically mandatory.
+Given an input grammar, we can use it to produce inputs that reach program internals and induce interesting behaviours.
+We can also use such grammars for quickly generating inputs, for characterizing program behaviours, for repair of inputs, as well as for quick input validation.
+However, many programs that require complex structured inputs come with a precise input grammar.
+Even when such a grammar is available, the grammar could be incomplete, obsolete, or incorrect.
+Hence, one of the long-standing questions in software engineering is the inference of such grammars.
+That is, given a parser, how do we /invert/ such parsers, and get the input specification back?
+This talk will focus on how to extract such grammars from parsers themselves, and what can we do with such grammars.

 #### <a id='gopinath2023dancing'></a> [Gopinath: _ Dancing to Unknown Music: Learning Black-Box Program Input Grammars with Prefix Queries_ SAPLING 2023]()

 For effective testing of programs with complex structured inputs, we need the